 If you remember, the hen I was referring to earlier was, she was sitting on 17 eggs.
 I shouldn’t have let her accumulate that many.

 A dozen probably would have been a much better number.
 We’ll see, though.
 I’m crossing my fingers that she has a good hatch rate.

 Only one has hatched since Sunday evening (two days) though… I’m really hoping the others start hatching soon.
 Like tomorrow!!

 The kids and I have enjoyed watching the little chick exploring its new world.
 The poor mama hen probably didn’t find it as humorous as we did when the chick kept pecking her in the eye though.
 Ouch!

 It’ll be fun watching nature take its course.
 This is definitely much easier than incubating them ourselves!

-Any advice or suggestions for me?
 I’d love to know what your experience has been hatching naturally!